niieani/sars-cov-2-vaccine-to-midi/README.md

 Allows vaccine remixing fun.

+If you make music from this, please use the hashtag #remixthevirus or #remixthevaccine when posting. :)

+## How?

-A, C, G nucleotides are mapped to equivalent pitches.
-Ψ (1-methyl-3'-pseudouridylyl, T replacement) is a pause (silence)
+A, C, G nucleotides are mapped to equivalent musical notes, while the Ψ (1-methyl-3'-pseudouridylyl) is currently a closed hi-hat sound.
+But you can also mute it and make it into a pause (silence) or choose another pitch of your choosing.

 Output MIDI has 4 channels, but you can easily configure anything else.